cheng-01037/cheng-01037.github.io/_pages/vacancies.md

 Potential PhD topics include but are not limited to the following:

-- Fundamental approaches for improving the robustness, trustworthiness, and user-friendliness of machine learning models for medical image/multimodal data computing.
-- Medical image/multimodal data computing approaches for improving the overall efficiency and patient outcomes in dynamic clinical environments, especially in those with limited resources and expertise.
-- Medical image/multimodal data computing approaches for supporting healthcare research, with a particular focus on cardiology research.
+- Multi-modal analysis for medical image, signal, language, and more
+- Building medical machine learning models and agentic workflows with heterogeneous supervisions
+- Machine learning for clinical skill understanding and enhancement
+- Novel human-in-the-loop medical imaging workflows

-The students will join a multi-disciplinary research group of approximately 20 PhD students and postdocs focused on diverse topics in medical image/multimodal data computing.
-The group is primarily led by Prof. Alison Noble and co-led by Dr. Cheng Ouyang and is based at the Institute of Biomedical Engineering, Department of Engineering Science.
-The students will also have the opportunitiy to collaborate with world-leading scientists and clinicians at Oxford, Imperial College London, and beyond.
+The students will join a multi-disciplinary research group of approximately 20 PhD students and postdoctoral researchers, led by two faculty members, focused on diverse topics in machine learning for medical imaging and human-AI collaborations.
+The students will collaborate with world-leading clinicians and scientists within Oxford, in the UK, Germany, and beyond.

 Feel free to get in touch if you are interested!